Looking at the best Facebook ad examples is one of the fastest ways to learn about Facebook advertising.

 What makes this ad so good:

-Instead of using stock images or screenshots, you can use design tools like Illustrator and Sketch to create an more visual representation of your product.
+Instead of using stock images or screenshots, you can use design tools like Illustrator and Sketch to create a more visual representation of your product.
 If you consider how crowded Facebook newsfeed is with photos, using a custom design will help you get higher CTRs.
 And using speed lines wouldn’t hurt, either.

 #17: Cobiro